technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

 5. Select the table and click on **View data** to see the table.

     > Note: In my case, the table is named *Employee Technical Support Record*.
 The name may vary with each execution.
 Please save the table name for future             reference.
+The comlumn name may also vary in the executioin.

     ![](./media/image24.png)